 Birth Registration: Children obtain citizenship from their parents.

-Child Abuse: Most child abuse complaints received by the National Child Protection Authority related to violence inflicted on children, and the rest of the complaints addressed related issues such as cruelty to children, deprivation of a child’s right to education, sexual abuse, and child labor.
+Most child abuse complaints received by the National Child Protection Authority related to violence inflicted on children, and the rest of the complaints addressed related issues such as cruelty to children, deprivation of a child’s right to education, sexual abuse, and child labor.
 Teachers, school principals, and religious instructors reportedly sexually abused children.
 In a number of child rape cases, government officials were the suspected perpetrators.
 Civil society organizations working on children’s issues asserted children had insufficient mechanisms to report domestic violence or abuse safely.
 Although police stations are supposed to have an officer dedicated to handling abuse complaints from women and children, the government did not consistently implement this practice nationwide.

 Sexual Exploitation of Children: The law prohibits the commercial sexual exploitation of children, the sale of children, offering or procuring a child for child prostitution, and practices related to child pornography, but authorities did not always enforce the law.
-The minimum age of consensual sex was 16.
+The minimum age of consensual sex is 16.

 Child sex tourism remained a problem.